-• IFRS 9, Financial Instruments, was issued in July 2014 and replaces IAS 39 Financial Instruments: Recognition and Measurement.
-IFRS 9 was developed in phases by the IASB.
-As a result there are a number of transition options and requirements in relation to earlier versions of IFRS 9 prior to the mandatory effective date of IFRS 9 in its entirety.
+IFRS 9, Financial Instruments

+This standard replaces IAS 39 Financial Instruments: Recognition and Measurement.
 IFRS 9 is mandatory for annual periods beginning on or after January 1, 2018.
 IFRS 9 includes requirements for classification and measurement of financial assets and financial liabilities; impairment methodology for financial instruments; and general hedge accounting.
 IFRS 9 has specific requirements for whether debt instruments are accounted for at amortized cost, fair value through other comprehensive income or fair value through profit or loss.
-IFRS 9 requires equity instruments to be measured at fair value through profit or loss unless an irrevocable election is made for use of fair value through other comprehensive income which results in changes in fair value not being recycle to the income statement.
-The Company has not adopted IFRS 9 and has not completed its assessment of the impact of this standard.
+IFRS 9 requires equity instruments to be measured at fair value through profit or loss unless an irrevocable election is made to measure them at fair value through other comprehensive income, which results in changes in fair value not being recycled to the income statement.
+The adoption of this standard is not expected to have a material measurement or disclosure impact on the Company's financial statements.